-How can businesses adopt more effective recruitment strategies – and why does effective recruitment contribute to the success of an organisation?
-There are plenty of reasons why better recruitment helps businesses succeed.
+How can businesses adopt more effective recruitment strategies – and why does effective recruitment contribute to an organisation's success?
+There are plenty of reasons why recruitment is important and why better recruitment helps businesses succeed.
 Here we’ll tell you how to adopt more effective strategies and why it's worth it.

 - Write clear and concise job descriptions: keep job ads concise with bullet point lists and a focus on essential skills/experience.
 When the person writing the application doesn’t have direct experience within that role, ask an employee from within that area or with relevant knowledge to proofread for accuracy.